Mamba Neural Operator: Who Wins? Transformers vs. State-Space Models for PDEs

 \subsection{Dataset Description \& Implementation Protocol}

-\FiveStar \textbf{PDEs Selection.} We utilise datasets from PDEBench\cite{takamoto2022pdebench}, a publicly available benchmark for partial differential equations (PDEs).
-We focus on three PDEs representing both stationary and time-dependent problems: Darcy Flow, Shallow Water 2D (SW2D), and Diffusion Reaction 2D (DR2D).
+\textbf{PDEs Selection.} We utilise datasets from PDEBench\cite{takamoto2022pdebench}, a publicly available benchmark for partial differential equations (PDEs).
+We focus on three PDEs representing both stationary and time-dependent problems: Darcy Flow, Shallow Water 2D (SW2D), Diffusion Reaction 2D (DR2D), and Compressible Navier-Stokes equation 2D (CFD2D).
 All simulations are performed on a uniform grid.
-Detailed information about the datasets is defined as follows: \paragraph{Darcy Flow.} The two-dimensional Darcy Flow equation defines as follows:
+We also included ND2D-c which has a irrengular mesh and is multi-scale.
+Detailed information about the datasets is defined as follows: \paragraph{\fcircle[fill=deblue]{2pt} Darcy Flow.} The two-dimensional Darcy Flow equation defines as follows:

 where \( a(x, y) \) is the diffusion coefficient, \( u(x, y) \) is the solution respectively, and \( \Omega = (0, 1)^2 \) is a square domain.
 In Darcy Flow, the force term \( f(x, y) \) is set to be a hyperparameter \( \beta \), which influences the scale of the solution \( u(x, y) \).
 Experiments were performed on the steady-state solution of the 2D Darcy Flow over a uniform square domain.
 The goal is to approximate the solution operator \( S \) defined by: